evereverland/2019/places/theo-armour/hugh.md

 * The man in the portrait appears to be in twenties and is in civilian clothes
 	* Percy was in his twenties 1762 to 1772
-	* He studies at Cambridge University starting 1760.
-Marries in 1764
+	* He studied at Cambridge University starting 1760.
+Married in 1764
-* In 1780 Percy would have been in his late thirties or early forties and  general
+* By 1780 Percy would have been in his late thirties or early forties and  general
 * Percy had already been painted by Batoni circa 1775 in uniform

 ## Appearance